 The cost of attendance represents the maximum financial aid you can receive for 12 months of enrollment.
-Each student’s financial situation is different – you may find that you only need enough financial aid to cover your tuition.
-The best advice is to only borrow what you need.
-Many students work while attending Adler, your income can help offset your living expenses meaning you wouldn’t need financial aid to cover those expenses.
+Each student’s financial situation is different – you may find that you only need enough financial aid to cover your tuition and fees, or you may need help with living expenses as well.
+The best advice is to borrow only what you need.
+Keep in mind that your financial needs may change throughout the year.
+We’re happy to work with you one-on-one to adjust your financial aid accordingly.

 To be eligible for federal financial aid at Adler, a student must:

-- Be enrolled or accepted for enrollment in the master's degree program.
-(Other students may qualify for alternative loans - contact the financial aid office for additional information.)
+- Be enrolled or accepted for enrollment into a Master’s degree or Certificate program.
+(Other students may qualify for alternative loans – contact the financial aid office for additional information.)

 - Be a U.S. citizen, national, or permanent resident, or eligible non-citizen.

-- Register for a course load of at least 3 credit hours in each term covered by the loan period and maintain a minimum cumulative G.P.A. of 3.0 (B).
-Students must also maintain satisfactory academic progress.
+- Register for a course load of at least 3 credit hours in each term covered by the loan period.

 - Not be in default on any Title IV federal loans including the Perkins (National Direct/Defense Student Loans), Nursing Student Loans, Federal Family Education Loans (Stafford/GSL, Supplemental Loans for Students/ALAS, PLUS, or William D. Ford Direct Loans) or owe a repayment on any Title IV Pell Grant or Supplemental Educational Opportunity Grant (SEOG).